Living in or Renovating an Older Home? Asbestos Dangers and Risks

 - Avoid letting children play in damaged or potentially unsafe areas in the home

-- Do not touch damaged materials or disrupt areas that may stir up asbestos dust
+- Do not touch damaged materials or disrupt sites that may stir up asbestos dust

 - Leave asbestos-containing materials alone, especially if they are in good condition